Where to watch the 2024 Oscars in Canada

 As has been the case for many years, Bell has the exclusive Canadian rights to air the Oscars.
 This means the show will air on the media giant’s CTV network.

 Therefore, you can tune into the show on the CTV channel on TV, CTV.ca and the CTV app on Android, iOS and connected TV devices.
+On CTV’s website, you’ll need to sign in with your TV provider.

 Etalk, Bell’s entertainment news program, will also have pre-show red carpet coverage on its Instagram, TikTok, Twitter, Facebook, and YouTube channels.
-This will begin at 6:30pm ET/3:30pm PT.

 The nominees